I was hated, called “Okoro Hausa” because of APC – Okorocha

 Sen. Rochas Okorocha, the immediate past governor of Imo, has lamented the humiliating treatment meted out to him by his party the All Progressives Congress (APC), in spite of his sacrifices and financial contributions to the party.

-Okorocha, the senator representing Imo West Senatorial District, told newsmen in Abuja on Tuesday that he got an evil reward from APC for his commitment to the course of the party, especially in the South East.
+Okorocha, the senator representing Imo West Senatorial District, told newsmen in Abuja on Tuesday that he got evil reward from APC for his commitment to the course of the party especially in the South East.

+Why Oyo govt. revoked 26,000 hectares of land-Commisioner(Opens in a new browser tab)

-“If you recall I was called all sorts of names like ‘Okoro Hausa’ and that I was building mosques and all that was associated with it.
+“If you recall I was called all sorts of names like ‘Okoro Hausa’ and that I was building mosques and all that were associated with it.

 “But I kept deaf ears because I felt that I was on the right course with my people.

-“I was instrumental in bringing Adams Oshiomhole as national chairman of the APC and he cannot deny that fact.
+“I was instrumental to bringing Adams Oshiomhole as national chairman of the APC and he cannot deny that fact.

 “I took the troubles of APC in the South East and the APC I see now can easily tell Gov. Emeka Ihedioha to come to its fold if only he can fight Rochas.